 With the modern world fast taking replacing the collapsing feudal system, Kondo Isami was a master swordsman who found himself on the wrong side of history.
 Sworn to protect the shogun and root out Imperial support, Kondo found himself in a battle he could not win and eventually succumbed to Imperial justice in Tokyo.

 Despite being a national war hero, the honourable and erudite general Nogi Maresuke would be forever haunted by the loss of his men's lives.
 Seeking atonement for their loss, the general finally had his desire come true.
 Upon the passing of his master, the Emperor Meiji, the noble general and his wife Shizuko, followed him into the unknown, a statement of conviction in a time of change.

 It's no difficult thing to be amazed by modern Tokyo.
-Dig a little deeper though and you will find a city filled with stories of the nation's warrior past.
+Dig a little deeper though and you will find that one of the world's great metropolises is a city filled with hidden tales of the nation's warrior past.